gopher-net/docker-ovs-plugin/README.md

  - Add other flags as desired such as `--dns=8.8.8.8` for DNS etc.
  - To view the Open vSwitch configuration, use `ovs-vsctl show`.
  - To view the OVSDB tables, run `ovsdb-client dump`.
 All of the mentioned OVS utils are part of the standard binary installations with very well documented [man pages](http://openvswitch.org/support/dist-docs/).
  - The containers are brought up on a flat bridge.
-This means there is no NATing occouring.
-A layer 2 agacency such as a VLAN or overlay tunnel is required for multi-host communications.
+This means there is no NATing occurring.
+A layer 2 adjacency such as a VLAN or overlay tunnel is required for multi-host communications.
 If the traffic needs to be routed an external process to act as a gateway (on the TODO list so dig in if interested in multi-host or overlays).
  - Download a quick video demo [here](https://dl.dropboxusercontent.com/u/51927367/Docker-OVS-Plugin.mp4).

 ### Hacking and Contributing

 Yes!!
+Please see issues for todos or add todos into [issues](https://github.com/gopher-net/docker-ovs-plugin/issues)!
+Only rule here is no jerks.

 ### Thanks